edmundwright/google-sheets-clone/README.md

 [Details][phase-three]

 ### Phase 4: Selecting cells with the mouse (~1.5 days)
 I'll start by allowing users to, while editing a formula, click on another cell to insert a reference to the cell into that formula.
 I'll then move onto enabling selection of multiple cells.
 The first and most straightforward method of selection will be to click a row or column heading to select that entire row or column.
-I will then move on clicking and dragging with the mouse to select multiple cells.
+I will then move onto clicking and dragging with the mouse to select multiple cells.

 [Details][phase-four]